Healthy Homes Assessment Wallaceville

 Wallaceville Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Wallaceville and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory to all Wallaceville and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will apply during the tenure of the rental property.
+• Property managers and landlords must keep records of their conformance with all Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

-• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes